tinbao/friendAR-FrontEnd/README.md

 This means, all new features are done on a new branch and then when ready pull requested into `master`.
 Note: for a branch to be successfully merged into master.
 It has to pass a code review and the tests on Travis.

+## Sources and Thanks

+https://bitbucket.org/apacha/sensor-fusion-demo/ by Alexander Pacha and the Human Technology Laboratory New Zealand, MIT licence.

 ## License